 If you fancy a retirement lifestyle where the city is at your fingertips, but you can still enjoy the tranquility of easy living, then Raelene Boyle Village is the place for you.

 Located only 10km from Melbourne CBD, you’re never far away from the sights and sounds of the city.
 As for the neighbouring suburbs, Essendon and Moonee Ponds are family-friendly suburbs that deliver all the goods, including superb shopping and amenities.

 You'll also enjoy the convenience of a variety of public transport options nearby.
 Plus, Melbourne Airport is just a 20-minute drive from the village, making it easy to live a lock-and-leave lifestyle.
 Who says you can’t have it all!

-Raelene Boyle Retirement Village will offer living choices to suit everyone, so residents can live the way they want and blaze their own trails.
-Our apartments will be light and spacious with well-considered layouts, and have balcony or patio options.
-For year-round comfort, all apartments will be air conditioned and heated.
+Raelene Boyle Retirement Village offers living choices to suit everyone, so residents can live the way they want and blaze their own trails.
+Our apartments are light and spacious with well-considered layouts, and have balcony or patio options.
+For year-round comfort, all apartments are air conditioned and heated.

 *Some conditions apply.

 Community is central to the lifestyle so we will offer amenities that encourage that sense of togetherness, such as a café, dining room, bar, hair and beauty salon, and shop.